stanmaz/BBOalert/README.md

 ### Chrome

 The extension is not yet officially published in Google's web-store.
-Therefore you should install it in CHROME browser manually from source code :
+Therefore you should install it in the CHROME browser manually from source code :

 - download BBOalert project source files in a ZIP-container ("Clone or Download" button, then "Download ZIP")
 - Navigate to the "Downloads" directory, open the ZIP-container and expand it.
 This will create a subdirectory "BBOalert-master" containing project's source files.
-- open Chrome browser session with URL "chrome://extensions"
+- open Chrome browser tab with "chrome://extensions"
 - make sure the Developer Mode is switched ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
 BBOalert should appear on the list of installed extensions